Create a planning report story

 Next, you'll add a bulleted list of development plan goals.

-- Add a Text block and type The goals of the plan are to create a framework for: and change the font to Subheading.
+10. Under the second paragraph, add a Text block and type The goals of the plan are to create a framework for:.
+Change the text style to Heading 2.

 Illustrate past and present conditions

-This section of the planning report will focus on communicating the historical context of the site text and images, then presenting the current conditions of the site as a 3D web scene.
+The next section of the planning report will communicate the historical context of the site text and images, then present the current conditions of the site as a 3D web scene.

-- Point to the image to see the placement options and click Float right.
+5. Point to the image and click Float left.

-- Below the subheading, add a Paragraph block and copy and paste the following text:
+6. Next to the upper right corner of the image, add a Text block and copy and paste the following text:

 Since its origins in the early seventeenth century, when it was known as Dorchester Neck or Great Neck, the Study Area has witnessed significant transformations.
 Native Americans called the South Boston peninsula Mattaponnock.
 When English settlers arrived, the area was primarily used for grazing cattle.
 One of the earliest paths on the peninsula, now known as Dorchester Street, served as the main route leading cows to the higher feeding grounds along today's Broadway.